Money Calculator

 Want a consistent ROI via SIP?

-Calculate your mutual fund SIP corpus with exact return benchmarks
+Calculate your mutual fund SIP corpus and compare against index benchmarks

-ROI (Return on Investment) is the total percentage return over the entire investment period — it doesn't account for time.
-CAGR (Compound Annual Growth Rate) is the smoothed annual rate that would produce the same final value if compounding occurred at a constant rate.
-For example, a 100% ROI over 10 years sounds great until you realise it's only ~7.2% CAGR — barely beating inflation.
-Always use CAGR when comparing investments with different holding periods.
+ROI (Return on Investment) is the total percentage return over the entire holding period - it ignores time completely.
+CAGR (Compound Annual Growth Rate) is the annualised rate that would produce the same final value if growth were compounded at a constant rate each year.
+A 100% ROI over 10 years sounds impressive, but it is only 7.2% CAGR - barely above inflation.
+A 100% ROI in 1 year, however, is 100% CAGR - extraordinary.
+Always convert to CAGR when comparing investments held for different durations: equity vs FD vs real estate vs PPF all need to be on the same annualised basis to compare fairly.

-Yes — a negative ROI means your investment lost value.
+Yes - a negative ROI means your investment lost value relative to what you put in.
 If you invested ₹10 lakh and got back only ₹7 lakh, your ROI is −30%.
-This happens with stocks, crypto, real estate, and business investments that don't perform.
-A negative ROI doesn't automatically mean a bad decision — sometimes the alternative was even worse.
-The key question is whether the risk-adjusted ROI justified the investment at the time.
+This happens with poorly performing stocks, failed businesses, distressed real estate, or crypto drawdowns.
+A negative ROI does not automatically indicate a bad decision - sometimes the risk-adjusted expectation at the time of investing was reasonable, and outcomes were unlucky.
+The relevant question is always: was the expected ROI worth the risk?
+And: is the alternative (e.g., an FD at 7%) genuinely better on a risk-adjusted basis?

-No — they measure different things.
-Profit margin (gross or net) compares profit to revenue: how much of each rupee earned do you keep?
-ROI compares profit to the capital invested: how much return did you generate on what you put in?
-A business can have a high profit margin but low ROI (if it requires a massive capital base), or a low margin but excellent ROI (if it runs on minimal capital — like a software business).
+No - they measure fundamentally different things.
+Profit margin (gross or net) compares profit to revenue: for every ₹100 earned, how many rupees do you keep as profit?
+ROI compares profit to capital invested: for every ₹100 deployed, how much return do you generate?
+A business can have a very high profit margin but low ROI if it requires a massive capital base (e.g., infrastructure, heavy manufacturing).
+Conversely, a software business might have a modest margin but extraordinary ROI because it requires almost no capital to scale.
+Investors focus on ROI; operators focus on margin.

-Why is my mutual fund's stated return different from my personal ROI?▼
+Why is my mutual fund's published return different from my personal ROI?

-What is a 'good' ROI for a startup or business investment?▼
+What is a 'good' ROI for a startup or business?

-In venture/startup investing, the rule of thumb is a 10× return (1000% ROI) over 7–10 years to justify the risk — because most startups fail.
-For established businesses, an ROI above 15–20% per year is considered strong.
-For a small business or SME, ROI above the cost of capital (typically 12–18% in India) means the business is creating value.
-If your ROI is below the interest rate you could earn in an FD, you're destroying value relative to risk-free alternatives.
+In venture and startup investing, the benchmark is a 10× return (1,000% ROI) over 7–10 years to justify the high failure risk - because most startups return zero.
+For established profitable businesses or SMEs, ROI above the Weighted Average Cost of Capital (WACC) - typically 14–18% in India - means the business is creating economic value.
+If your business ROI is below the risk-free rate you could earn in an FD (7%), you are destroying value on a risk-adjusted basis.
+For marketing ROI specifically, anything above 4:1 (300% ROI) is considered good; below 2:1 is typically unsustainable.

-ROI is a simple ratio: total gain / total invested, ignoring when cash flows occur.
-IRR (Internal Rate of Return) is the discount rate at which the net present value of all cash flows (in and out) equals zero — it fully accounts for the timing of cash flows.
-For investments with a single upfront cost and single exit, ROI and IRR are closely related.
-For investments with multiple cash flows over time (like SIPs, real estate with rental income, or PE investments with staged deployments), IRR/XIRR is the correct measure.
+ROI is a simple static ratio: (total gain / total invested) × 100.
+It ignores when money flows in and out.
+IRR (Internal Rate of Return) is the discount rate at which the Net Present Value of all cash flows equals zero - it fully weights the timing of every rupee invested or received.
+For a single upfront investment and single exit, ROI and IRR tell a similar story.
+For investments with multiple cash flows over time - SIPs, real estate with rental income, PE funds with staged capital calls - IRR (or XIRR for irregular timing) is the correct and superior metric.
+Institutional investors always use IRR; the ROI calculator is ideal for simpler, single-entry investments.